Quentin-G/Synchronisation-flux-RSS/README.md

 You need froms your app settings in "Key and Access Token" tab,
 * the *Consumer Key (API Key)*
 * the *Consumer Secret (API Secret)*

-And then:
+And then click on the button below which will generate the following OAuth tokens from your account:
 * the *Access Token*
 * the *Access Token Secret*
-of your own account to allow the app to publish on its name.
+This button also add your app ont your account's granted applications.

-Eventually, you should visit the "Permission" tab to tick "Read an Write".
+Also, you should visit the "Permission" tab to tick "Read an Write" in order to finish the set up.

-###Grant the access to your account

-Coming soon...

 #Set up with LinkedIn